YouwangDeng/Leetcode/LeetcodeNote.md

 * a special binary search
 * mind the edge case, when array 1 or 2 is off or k == 1
 * use recursion
+* remove the less than half since this idea is to find the kth smallest element, each time reduce k by half

 ### LRU Cache
 * this is a design problem